Matthew Masapollo, PhD

 Research Interests:

-- Sensorimotor neuroscience
+- Sensorimotor Neuroscience

-- CNS networks for speech production
+- CNS Networks for Speech Production

-- Speech motor coordination and control
+- Speech Motor Coordination and Control

-- Articulatory physiology
+- Articulatory Physiology

-- Auditory and somatosensory inputs
+- Afferent Auditory and Oral Somatosensory Inputs

 Funding:

 - Hearing Health Foundation, Contributions of auditory and somatosensory feedback to speech motor control in congenitally deaf 9-to-10-year-olds and adults, Emerging Research Grant.
-Principal investigator, 2021-23, $100,000.
+Principal investigator, 2021-23.

 Select Publications:

-- Masapollo, M., Rodriguez, A., Gendron, R., Kent, K., +Thomas, H., & Nittrouer, S. (2024).
+- Masapollo, M., Rodriguez, A., Gendron, R., Kent, K., Thomas, H., & Nittrouer, S. (2025).
 Generalization of inter-articulator timing control: evidence from tongue-jaw and lip-jaw kinematics using electromagnetic articulography.
-Journal of Speech, Language, and Hearing Research.
-DOI: 10.1044/2024_JSLHR-24-00323.
+Journal of Speech, Language, and Hearing Research, 68(1), 129-147. https://pubs.asha.org/doi/10.1044/2024_JSLHR-24-00323

 - Masapollo, M., & Nittrouer, S. (2024).
 Immediate auditory feedback regulates inter-articulator speech coordination in service to phonetic structure.
-Journal of the Acoustical Society of America, 156(3), DOI: 10.1121/10.0028725.
+Journal of the Acoustical Society of America, 156(3), 1850-1861. https://doi.org/10.1121/10.0028725

 - Masapollo, M., & Nittrouer, S. (2023).
 Inter-articulator speech coordination: timing is of the essence.
-Journal of Speech, Language, and Hearing Research, 66(3), 901-915.
+Journal of Speech, Language, and Hearing Research, 66(3), 901-915. https://doi.org/10.1044/2022_JSLHR-22-00594